 Directions and Map

 The Tongass Historical Museum is centrally located downtown at 629 Dock Street, near the northern Creek Street entrance.
-The Museum is a quick 10 minute walk or 5 minute drive from the cruise ship berths.
+The Museum is a quick 10 minute walk or 5 minute drive from the docks.

 From Front Street, travel south along the waterfront, continue left onto Mission Street and left onto Bawden Street.
 Take a right onto Dock Street.
 The Museum is located in the Centennial Building to the left of the entrance to Creek Street.
 Ample parking is available in the parking lot in front of the Museum.